 Bragg's gained popularity in the health food trend started in the 1970s and, unlike other 70s health trends such as barley, macrobiotic diets, and carob, never really went out of fashion.

 Is Bragg's Gluten-free?
 Is It Raw or Vegan?

-Because it is made from nothing but soy and water, Bragg's Liquid Aminos are indeed gluten-free and vegan.
-Because the soybeans are unheated during processing, some people include Bragg's on their raw vegan diet, but because of the processing, many others choose to exclude it.
-For a truly raw vegan soy sauce substitute, try nama shoyu, or make your own with this homemade raw vegan nama shoyu recipe.
+Since it is made from nothing but soy and water, Bragg's Liquid Aminos are indeed gluten-free and vegan.
+The soybeans are unheated during processing, so some people include Bragg's on their raw vegan diet, but because of the processing, many others choose to exclude it.
+For a truly raw vegan soy sauce substitute, try nama shoyu, or make your own homemade raw vegan nama shoyu.

 What Does Bragg's Liquid Aminos Taste Like?

 Bragg's tastes similar to soy sauce but is much milder and a has a tiny bit of sweetness to it.
 To my tastebuds, it actually tastes closer to tamari than regular soy sauce, which is a bit stronger and saltier.

 Most people find the taste quite pleasant, and I prefer it to soy sauce, though it's a bit more mildly flavored than tamari.
 As a condiment, I don't really have a preference between Bragg's or tamari, but in cooking, such as in a vegetable stir-fry, I prefer to use tamari.

 Buy a small bottle first and see if you like it, and, if you do, you'll likely want to purchase the biggest bottle you can find, after that.

 Is Bragg's Liquid Aminos healthier than regular soy sauce, tamari, or nama shoyu?